ollyhayes/vim-livedown/README.md

 ## Usage

-There are the commands that you can use:
+The following commands are available

 ```vimscript
 " launch the Livedown server and preview your markdown file